HerePro Manual

 1. Equipped with u-blox F9P, a professional high precision Multi-band RTK navigation module.

-2. Powerful processing performance provided by built-in STM32H7
+2. Powerful processing performance provided by a built-in STM32H7 chip.

-chip.
 It offers real-time processing and data optimization, and Unmanned Industry standard AP_Periph Firmware.

-Supports over CAN or USB firmware updates.3.
-The tailor-made multi-band antenna from Taoglass supports L1, L2, and E5 frequencies.
+3. The tailor-made multi-band antenna from Taoglas supports L1, L2, and E5 frequencies.
 It features high gain, high sensitivity, and high stability.

 4. HerePro base supports both fixed and moving base mode, selectable for different scenarios to maximize performance.